JimMcL/trajr-paper/README.md

 # Trajr-paper - figures and statictics for the `trajr` paper

-This project contains all data and code used to generate figures and perform calculations used in the paper "Trajr: an R package for statistical characterisation of animal trajectories" which describes the `trajr` R package.
+This project contains all data and R code used to generate figures and perform calculations used in the paper "Trajr: an R package for statistical characterisation of animal trajectories" which describes the `trajr` R package.
 To regenerate all figures and reports, run `source("analyse.R")`.
 Figures are generated in the `figure` directory, and text reports in the `reports` directory.

 ## Environment